dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2001.md

 macros (Sub and Function procedures) makes an ideal add-in.

-Creating an add-in isn’t difficult, but it does require a bit of extra work.
+Creating an add-in isn't difficult, but it does require a bit of extra work.
 Follow

 these steps to create an add-in from a normal workbook file:

 1. Develop your application, and make sure that everything works properly.

-Don’t forget to include a method for executing the macro or macros.
+Don't forget to include a method for executing the macro or macros.
 You might

 want to define a shortcut key or customize the user interface in some way

 (see Chapter 19).
-If the add-in consists only of functions, there’s no need to
+If the add-in consists only of functions, there's no need to

 include a method to execute them because they appear in the Insert Function